jhumphry/gazetteer_etl/README.md

 ### `gazetteer_schema.py`

-This program can create or recreate a schema `usgnis` in a database which can then be used by `gazetteer_extract.py`.
+This program can create or recreate the schemas in a database which can then be used by `gazetteer_extract.py`.
 It can also truncate the tables to clear out all existing data.
-The optional `TABLE` parameter indicates which table to operate on.
-By default, actions are applied to all tables.
+The optional `TABLE` parameter can be used to act only on the tables in one schema, or on one particular table, rather than acting on all the tables it knows about.

     $ python3 gazetteer_schema.py --help
     usage: gazetteer_schema.py [-h] [--drop-existing] [--dry-run [LOG FILE]]